mostalive/masspairing/README.md

 the best way to network for developers - what better way to get to know another developer than develop together?.

-We have five rooms, [choose a room](languages-rooms.md) with the language you want to.
-The mass pairing session takes place from 13:35 to 14:20 with a brief introduction in Room 1 at the start.
+We have five rooms,[choose a room](languages-rooms.md) with the language you want to.
+The mass pairing session takes place from 13:35 to 14:20.
 Find someone you have not met, or at least programmed with, before who also wants to program in the same language.
 It's probably easiest if one of you has previous experience in your language of choice, but you can be more daring if you want.
 Katas are a great way to explore new languages.